WordPress Stuck in Maintenance Mode? Here’s How to Revive Your Site

 For new software, consider testing it in a staging environment before deploying it on your live website.

-staging environment is a replica of your website where you can experiment with changes without affecting your visitors.
-Many web hosting providers offer staging environments as part of their plans, or you can use plugins specifically designed for staging.
+A staging environment is a replica of your website where you can experiment with changes without affecting your visitors.

-In a staging area, you can see how new plugins or updates affect your website.
+In a staging area, you’ll see how new plugins or updates affect your website.
 If there are compatibility issues, learn how to resolve them before updating your live site.

 Updating all of your plugins and themes at once might seem like a shortcut, but it can actually cause problems.